-I learnt this tip from one of my clients the lovely Nadia Finer and I think it’s fab!
-Nadia’s email signatures always contain loads of really useful information including her latest podcast.
+I learnt this tip from one of my previous clients the lovely Nadia Finer and I think it’s fab!
+Nadia’s email signature always contain loads of really useful information including her latest podcast.
 I’m pretty sure she used a plugin to generate this dynamically.
 I haven’t actually implemented this one yet but it is possible!

 If dynamically adding in your latest content is too technical for you then just review your static signature.
 Chances are you could improve it just by adjusting your call to actions.
 Make sure you link to your website & your core social media channels at a minimum.

 Evergreen means that it is useful to people throughout the year.
 This could be How To Guides for example.
 Any content which provides practical advice about a topic which isn’t time sensitive.

 Anything related to seasonality or specific events are topical posts which have a season to them and a specific time period where they will be read and shared.
 It’s up to you how you want to weight your Evergreen & Topical content.

 What I’ve seen larger brands do is create their Evergreen content first, with just a few topical posts thrown in to mix it up.
 Then once they have a strong base they start to add in more topical posts over time.
 At HostelBookers, by the 2nd year we were focusing heavily on events in different destinations and building out the editorial calendar around what was going on around the world.
 But that was because we already had a base of good evergreen content as well.